Why You Need a Business Plan When Freelancing

-Virtually all of the biggest questions freelancers tend to have, including the biggest of them all – should I even bother freelancing – will be answered by a thoughtfully prepared business plan.
-So why do so few freelancers have a business plan?
+Most of the questions I hear from people who are freelancing would be answered by a thoughtfully prepared business plan.
+So why do so few freelancers have one?

-So what’s in a business plan?
-It depends on the goal.
-Some are built around seeking financing, exploring product viability or expanding existing businesses.
+Business plans tend to be associated with seeking financing or launching a large-scale business.
 Because of this, the full-featured business plan templates floating around the internet can be confusing, irrelevant or full of unnecessary detail.
-As freelancers, we just need our business plan to fulfill four primary goals:
+But as freelancers, we just need our business plan to fulfill four primary goals:

 - Identify our unique strengths, weaknesses, interests and abilities